devyash2930/ShopSync-SE/README.md

 :email: Support
 ---
-For any queries and help, please reach out to us at: rohan22shah@gmail.com
+For any queries and help, please reach out to us at: kmalick@ncsu.edu, rvgori@ncsu.edu, skshett2@ncsu.edu, spshinde@ncsu.edu